hyrodium/Rotations.jl/README.md

 1. **Rotation Matrix** `RotMatrix{N, T}`

-    An N x N rotation matrix storing the rotation.
+    An N×N rotation matrix storing the rotation.
 This is a simple wrapper for a [StaticArrays](https://github.com/JuliaArrays/StaticArrays.jl) `SMatrix{N,N,T}`.
     A rotation matrix `R` should have the property `I = R * R'`, but this isn't enforced by the constructor.
 On the other hand, all the types below are